Arthur Guinness II: Political views

-This was in contrast to O'Connell, who spoke in sympathy, but achieved so little for the poor.
-O'Connell's allies, the Liberals, were led by Sir John Russell whose laissez-faire policy would worsen the effects of the famine in 1846–49, refusing to send sufficient emergency supplies.
-In contrast, the conservative Second Peel ministry of 1841–46 had at least organised deliveries of food in late 1845.
+The conservative Second Peel ministry of 1841–46 had organized some deliveries of food in late 1845.

 Retirement and death

 Having established a huge growth in exports Arthur retired to Torquay in the 1840s, with occasional visits to Dublin.
 He died at Beaumont in 1855, aged 87, and was buried at Mount Jerome Cemetery.
 His funeral procession was attended by "mutes bearing wands and mourning badges".
 His net estate at probate was valued at £180,000.